tpelcm/ansible-magweg/README.md

 Vagrant uses a dynamic inventory file and Ansible searches the location of this file for the __group_vars__ and __host_vars__.

+After creating the links you can setup SonarQube

+    vagrant up proxy postgresql sonarqube
+    vagrant provision proxy postgresql sonarqube

+For the purpose of demonstrating, testing and developing how this repository automates LCM produres a demo application [myapp](roles/internal/myapp) was created.

 ## License
 MIT License.